greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 :   Deactivate or activate all triggers belonging to the table except for internally generated constraint triggers such as those that are used to implement foreign key constraints or deferrable uniqueness and exclusion constraints.

 index\_name
 :   The index name on which the table should be marked for clustering.
-Note that `CLUSTER` is not the recommended way to physically reorder a table in Greenplum Database because it takes so long.
-It is better to recreate the table with [CREATE TABLE AS](CREATE_TABLE_AS.html) and order it by the index column\(s\).

 FILLFACTOR
 :   Set the fillfactor percentage for a table.